Back to overview

 Factor 2: Repeat Purchases vs. New Discoveries

 Routine purchases such as office supplies, consumables, or dietary supplements are ideal candidates for automation.
 The added value lies in convenience.
-Users simply don’t want to handle these types of purchases themselves.
+Many users do not want to handle these types of purchases themselves.
 This is also reflected in the current discourse: An article on OMR states that AI agents primarily satisfy the need for convenience and time savings, especially when it comes to everyday products and recurring purchases.²

-New purchases—where inspiration, comparison, and the discovery of something unknown are part of the experience—cannot be delegated, because the experience itself is part of the value.
+New purchases, where inspiration, comparison, and the discovery of something unknown are part of the experience, often cannot be easily delegated entirely because the experience itself is part of the value.

 Factor 3: Involvement in the Purchase